The story of JancisRobinson.com

 The genesis of Purple Pages

-I realised that if I was to continue - and I was keen to start a proper forum for direct communication with visitors to the site - I clearly couldn't go on providing a better and better site as a completely charitable exercise. ('Why not?' would be regarded as a facetious comment at this point.)
+I realised that if I was to continue – and I was keen to start a proper forum for direct communication with visitors to the site – I clearly couldn't go on providing a better and better site as a completely charitable exercise. ('Why not?' would be regarded as a facetious comment at this point.)
 I was absolutely determined not to accept advertising or sponsorship as I really didn't want, after more than 30 years of independent commentating, to place myself in any commercial relationship with those that I write about.
-So Bob and I decided we would try launching a subscription bit of the site for my tasting notes, the juiciest gossip, forum, the only online version of my Oxford Companion to Wine etc etc. We launched this on 1 Dec 2001, offering early visitors a complimentary month, December 2001, as well as the entire postings for 2002.
-(Bob's system was not the standard 12 month sub affair but revolved around actual calendar years.)
+So Bob and I decided we would try launching a subscription bit of the site for my tasting notes, the juiciest gossip, forum, the only online version of my Oxford Companion to Wine, etc, etc. We launched this on 1 December 2001, offering early visitors a complimentary month, December 2001, as well as the entire postings for 2002.
+(Bob's system was not the standard 12-month sub affair but revolved around actual calendar years.)

-Perhaps the most exciting period of the entire site's life was the hour during which Bob posted the Purple Pages (called after another of Lisa's colour schemes) by mistake for an hour before their official launch and we managed to garner three subscriptions from three different countries during that time.
-This idea clearly had legs - despite various other wine writers' dire warnings that we would be lucky to get 100 subscribers in total, or that the scheme was doomed.
+Perhaps the most exciting period of the site's entire life was the hour during which Bob posted the Purple Pages (called after another of Lisa's colour schemes) by mistake for an hour before their official launch and we managed to garner three subscriptions from three different countries during that time.
+This idea clearly had legs – despite various other wine writers' dire warnings that we would be lucky to get 100 subscribers in total, or that the scheme was doomed.
 Malcolm Gluck, aka Superplonk and at that time wine writer of The Guardian, even bet me lunch with a good burgundy at The Fat Duck if I could prove to him that Purple Pages paid their way but, disappointingly, when he found out he'd lost the bet, substituted supper chez lui.
 (I declined.)

-Bob ran the entire show, apart from the actual writing, with great aplomb - processing subscriptions and battling with banks while his wife Muriel injected a copy-editor's rigour.
+Bob ran the entire show at first, apart from the actual writing, with great aplomb – processing subscriptions and battling with banks while his wife Muriel injected a copy-editor's rigour.
 We were all thrilled to be nominated for a Glenfiddich Award in 2003, the only time these now defunct but once important awards had a multimedia category, if less thrilled to see the award go the BBC.
 Huh!